Why Bankers Anonymous?

 I think everyone should understand what Too Big To Fail actually means, why taking stock tips from a guy who rings buzzers and makes flushing sound effects might not be the best choice and why, collectively, we as Americans are in debt up to our ears, in houses that are underwater, in a country that is mostly in hock to China.

 It’s time for us all to wake up from our collective post-crisis hangover.
 Please grab a coffee and join me at the moderately clean table in the back of the support group meeting.
 My name is Michael, and I’m a banker.
-It’s been three years since I managed a hedge fund.
+It’s been five years since I managed a hedge fund.

 Who am I?

 Like all good bankers, I graduated magna cum laude from Harvard in 1995.
 I was a Fulbright Scholar in Mexico in 1996, and worked as a fixed income consultant from 1996 to 1997.
 I sold bonds for Goldman Sachs in the Emerging Markets and Mortgage Departments from 1997 to 2004.
 In 2004, I founded Cedarcrest Capital LLC, a purchaser of distressed fixed income assets.
 I serve as Finance Chair and Investment Chair for the Board of Trustees of the Armand Hammer United World College of the American West from 2003 until 2016, after graduating from there in 1991.

 Where to find me?

 All my stuff is here.
 I have Sunday column in the San Antonio Express News and have recently been syndicated in the Houston Chronicle.
 My work used to be regularly featured on the finance site www.businessinsider.com.
 Also twitter @bankeranonymous, facebook as Bankersanonymous. and YouTube.
 I have been featured on the BBC’s NewsHour and World Have Your Say programs, and frankly I’d like to do some more of that.